samba/samba.github.io/_posts/2021-03-18-you-dont-need-kubernetes-when.md

 Seriously though, my blog doesn't run on Kubernetes, _as far as I know_, because hosted static-site solutions are good enough for my needs.
 They probably use Kubernetes behind the scenes. 🤷‍♂️

-If you run mission-critical apps on resilient infrastructure, I'd be happpy to help you evaluate Kubernetes.
+If you are responsible for running mission-critical apps on resilient infrastructure, I'd be happpy to help you evaluate Kubernetes.
 When needed, we can talk about the enterprise-scale Kubernetes management solutions I've helped develop.
 (Wait, why didn't we name them _Picard_ and _Riker_?!)